mui/material-ui/docs/data/base/components/number-input/number-input.md

 ### Anatomy

-The Base UI Number Input component consists of 4 slots:
+The Base UI Number Input component consists of four slots:

-- `root`: a outer `<div>` containing the other interior slots
+- `root`: an outer `<div>` containing the other interior slots
 - `input`: an `<input>` element
 - `incrementButton`: a `<button>` for increasing the value
 - `decrementButton`: a `<button>` for decreasing the value